ans-group/docs.ukfast.co.uk/source/security/ddos/wafsettings.md

 - **SCANNER DETECTION:** An analysis is performed of the headers of the incoming request against a list of known malicious `User-Agent`s and a threat score is assigned against the request based on what is found.

 - **PROTOCOL ENFORCEMENT:** Validation of the users request line against the format specified found in the HTTP RFC, where the format is `"http:" "//" host [ ":" port ] [ abs_path [ "?" query ]]`.
 As well as for `CONNECT`, `OPTIONS` and `GET` requests.
-Please see these articles on [w3.org](http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.2.1) and [Capec](http://capec.mitre.org/data/definitions/272.html) for references.
+Please see these articles on [w3.org](http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.2.1) and [Common Attack Pattern Enumeration and Classification](http://capec.mitre.org/data/definitions/272.html) for references.

 - **PROTOCOL ATTACK:** Looks to detect the `,` character within the `Content-Length` / `Transfer-Encoding` header values.
 As well as the `CR`/`LF` character combinations in the HTTP method name.
 Please see [this article](http://projects.webappsec.org/HTTP-Request-Smuggling) for references.

 - **APPLICATION ATTACK LFI (Local File Inclusion):** A number of rules which analyse the payload for path traversal and other indicators of local file inclusion, decoders to detect binary within the payload as well as attempts to reach restricted files.

-- **APPLICATION ATTACK RFI (Remote File Inclusion):** Inspecting the arguments for possible attack methods for remote file inclusion, this includes looking for PHP such as `include()`, URLs containing an IP address, data ends with question marks (`?`) and RFI host that does not match its local host value.
+- **APPLICATION ATTACK RFI (Remote File Inclusion):** Inspecting the arguments for possible attack methods for remote file inclusion, this includes looking for PHP such as `include()`, URLs containing an IP address, data ends with question marks (`?`) and remote file inclusion host that does not match its local host value.

 - **APPLICATION ATTACK RCE (Remote Code Execution):** This ruleset detects either Unix-based, or Windows-based shell command injections such as `foo.jpg;uname -a` for example, this ruleset is also case-sensitive to prevent false positives.
 Efforts have been made to detect common evasion techniques such as `'l'"s"`.